q-rapids/qrapids-eval/README.md

 result.lastSnapshotDate=hits.hits[0]._source.snapshotDate
 ```

-__Error Handling__

-Error handling takes place when the computation of metrics, factors, or indicators fails.
-This can happen because of missing data, errors in formulas (e.g. division by 0) and for other reasons.
-The onError.default property allows to set a project-wide default (which can be overwritten for metrics, factors etc.) how to handle these errors.
-The 'drop' option just drops the metrics/factors/indicators item that can't be computed, no record is stored.
-The 'set0' option stores a record with value 0.

 ### projects/default/params
-In the first phase of a project evaluation, qr-eval executes the queries in the params folder (hereafter referred to as params queries).
-These do not compute metrics or factors, but allow for querying arbitrary other values, which then can be used on the metric query level as parameters.
-The params queries are executed in sequence (alphabetical order).
-For this reason, it is a good practice to follow the suggested naming scheme for parameter queries and start the name of a parameter query with a sequence of numbers (e.g. 01_query_name, 02_other_name).
-The results derived by a previous params query can be used as parameters in a succeeding params query.
+In the first phase of a project evaluation, qr-eval executes the queries in the params folder (* params queries*).
+These do not compute metrics or factors, but allow for querying arbitrary other values, which then can be used in subsequent * params * and * metrics * queries as parameters.
+The results of params queries can be used in subsequent params and metrics queries without declaration in the associated property-files (unlike values of project.properties, where declaration is necessary)

+The * params * queries are executed in sequence (alphabetical order).
+For this reason, it is a good practice to follow the suggested naming scheme for parameter queries and start the name of with a sequence of numbers (e.g. 01_query_name, 02_other_name).
+Since params queries build on each other, a proper ordering is necessary.

-A query (params & metrics) consists of a pair of files:
+A query consists of a pair of files:
 * A .properties file, that declares the index the query should run on, as well as parameters and results of the query
 * A .query file that contains the actual query in Elasticsearch syntax (see [Elasticsearch DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html))